AverageMarcus/blog/src/posts/2018-02-04-private-variables-in-javascript.md

 console.log(square instanceof Shape); // true
 ```

-Alternatively, we can set the instances prototype to have `this` as it's prototype allowing us to use both `instanceof` and `get`.
+Alternatively, we can set the instances prototype to have `this` as its prototype allowing us to use both `instanceof` and `get`.
 In the example below we have a prototype chain of `Object -> Outer Shape -> Inner Shape Prototype -> Inner Shape`.

 ```js
 function Shape() {